Gironima Spana

-Gironima Spana (1615 – 5 July 1659) was an Italian poisoner and astrologer.
+Gironima Spana (1615 – 5 July 1659) was a Sicilian poisoner and astrologer.
 She was the central figure in the infamous Spana Prosecution against a poisoning network of merchant women in Rome who distributed the poison Aqua Tofana to clients who wished to commit murder, in particular women who wished to become widows.
 She was executed alongside four women accomplices for having distributed poison to clients with the intent of murder.
 She has also been called Girolama Spara, Girolama Spala, L’ Astrologa, La Profetessa, and L'Indovina, but Gironima Spana was the spelling she herself used in court documents.

 Biography

 Early life and origin

 Spana was born in Sicily as the daughter of the wealthy Niccolo Spano, who was provisioning Spanish galleys and overseeing expenditures of Palermo's Ospedale degli Spagnol.
 She became the stepdaughter of Giulia Mangiardi (1581-1651), traditionally known in history as "Giulia Tofana" and recognized as the inventor of the poison Aqua Tofana or Aqua Toffanica, which she allegedly sold commercially in Palermo.
 The poison is traditionally claimed to have been named after Tofana's alleged mother Thofania d'Adamo, but there is nothing to indicate that d'Adamo was the mother of Giulia Mangiardi "Tofana".

 After Gironima's father died, her stepmother remarried in 1624 to the well-off real estate investor Cesare Ranchetti (1564-1654).